 This post summarizes published criminal and related decisions from the Fourth Circuit Court of Appeals released during July 2021 which may be of interest to state practitioners.
 Summaries are also emailed to subscribers of the SOG criminal law listserv.
 Previous summaries of Fourth Circuit decisions are available on the SOG website, here.
 Continue reading

-This post summarizes a decision released by the United States Supreme Court on March 25, 2021.
-Continue reading
+This post summarizes criminal decisions released by the Supreme Court of North Carolina on August 13, 2021.

 WCNC reports that the Mecklenburg County Courthouse was closed all of this week because of a covid outbreak among employees.
 All sessions of district and superior court were rescheduled.
 The WCNC story says that at least 29 employees were in quarantine because of potential exposure to the virus.
 Keep reading for more news.

 Like a growing number of schools, hospitals, businesses, and other organizations around the country, UNC announced last week that all students and employees returning to campus would be required either to provide proof that they have been vaccinated against COVID-19 or agree to participate in weekly testing for the virus.
 For an update on other entities that are currently implementing similar mandates, their legal authority for taking such steps, and the status of some early court challenges to these measures, Jill Moore’s recent civil blog post on those topics is a great resource.